avishekshah/Todo-Application/README.md

 - Splash Screen
 - Delete Completed
 - Task Share in Gmail
+- Pick a date from calender
-- Validation of TextView while adding new task and updating old task -pick a date from calender
+- Validation of TextView while adding new task and updating old task